ernsheong/jonlinblog.com/source/blog/2020-09-11-first-gaming-pc.html.markdown

 ## Overclock

 I managed to overclock the CPU with the help of the MSI B450 Gaming Plus Max BIOS.
 My current overclock limit is at 4.4GHz, I could not push past that without experiencing instability.
-Given that I'm typing this on a 2.5GHz 2014 MBP, 4.4GHz is actually quite awesome as far as raw CPU speeds goes.
+Given that I'm typing this on a 2.5GHz 2014 MBP, 4.4GHz is actually quite awesome as far as raw CPU speed goes.

 ## Price list

-In total, the build costed **RM3588**, which is a very respectable price for the spec that I am getting.
+In total, the build costed **RM3588 (865 USD)**, which is a very respectable price for the spec that I am getting.

 <iframe src="https://docs.google.com/spreadsheets/d/1i381DPt6rj8Ayh1njieCOU6wulstVbYAYGLmYxeUz1U/gviz/tq?tqx=out:html&tq&gid=0" style="width: 100%; height:350px;"></iframe>
 <center><small>Price list for my first PC build.</small></center>